Controller#

 Usage:

-One of ten available button objects can be used with this method, as shown below:
+One of the available button objects can be used with this method:

 The front and top side of the EXP Controller with the joysticks, arrow buttons, and action buttons highlighted in yellow.
 On the surface of the controller are two joysticks on the left and right, with up and down arrow buttons on the left and A and B buttons on the right.
 On the top of the controller are L1 and L2 on the left side and R1 and R2 on the right side.